-Policy Change Proposed Equalities Impact , Screening - Likely Significant Negative Effects?
+Policy Change Proposed Equalities Impact Screening - Likely Significant Negative Effects?
 Policy H1 to be amended to provide in principle support for the sub-division of rural dwellings provided they are not in isolated locations.
-(Gez Willard) Move reference to Green Belt to end of Policy (Agent/s) Neiel to green/active traver (aport Eligiand) HZ - Housing Allocations In the case of allocations comprised of multiple SHLAA sites, add housing capacity for each SHLAA site.
-Policy DSB1 row in table to list "BDNEW" site, and also specify that the area on the east of the bypass (BD104, BD016) is also included in allocation Update the 'The number of dwellings' column figures for Leek/Biddulph/ Rural Areas tables to reflect new housing capacity at: The Mount Leek (DSL2) [increase in LE140 &LE128 yields] : Land north of Macclesfield Road, Leek (LE102) o Z Tunstall Rd Biddulph (DSB3) Land at corner of Brookfield Avenue / Stoney Lane, Endon (EN128).
-Amend WA004 site description in rural table to "land at Waterhouses Enterprise Centre" Amend Werrington site policy in rural table to 'DSR 4' (not DSR 2) H3 - Affordable Housing No amendments proposed No H4 - Gypsy and Traveller H4 - Gypsy and Traveller Following reps by NFGLG and Historic England, amend policy: Remove "in order to meet the identified needs of the District" from first para, because the criteria would be used to assess applications irrespective of whether "need" has been identified (to accord with PPTS); o Z
+(Gez Willard) Move reference to Green Belt to end of Policy (Agent/s) Refer to 'areen/active travel' (Sport England) H2 - Housing Allocations In the case of allocations comprised of multiple SHLAA sites, add housing capacity for - Policy DSB1 row in table to list "BDNEW" site, and also specify that the area on the east of the bypass (BD104, BD016) is also included in allocation Update the 'The number of dwellings' column figures for Leek/Biddulph/ Rural Areas tables to reflect new housing capacity at: The Mount Leek (DSL2) [increase in LE140 &LE128 yields] : - Land north of Macclesfield Road, Leek (LE102) o Z Tunstall Rd Biddulph (DSB3) Land at corner of Brookfield Avenue / Stoney Lane, Endon (EN128). . • Amend WA004 site description in rural table to "land at Waterhouses Enterprise Centre" Amend Werrington site policy in rural table to 'DSR 4' (not DSR 2) H3 - Affordable Housing H4 - Gypsy and Traveller H3 - Affordable Housing No amendments proposed H4 - Gypsy and Traveller Following reps by NFGLG and Historic England, amend policy: ON Sites and Sites for Travelling Showpeople • Remove "in order to meet the identified needs of the District" from first para, because the criteria would be used to assess applications irrespective of whether "need" has been identified (to accord with PPTS); OZ

 Policy Change Proposed Equalities Impact Screening - Likely Significant Negative Effects?
-Split the bullet for natural- and heritage considerations into two, as the NPPF tests are different: the word "significantly" added to natural bullet to explain that natural value must not be "significantly harmed"; and a new bullet for heritage explaining that heritage harm would need to be justified against NPPF policy TCR1 - Development in the Town Centres No amendments proposed o Z TCR2 - Primary Shopping Frontages No amendments proposed o N TCR3 - Retailing and other town centre uses outside town centres No amendments proposed OZ.
+Split the bullet for natural- and heritage considerations into two, as the NPPF tests are different: the word "significantly" added to natural bullet to explain that natural value must not be " significantly harmed"; and a new bullet for heritage explaining that heritage harm would need to be justified against NPPF policy TCR1 - Development in the Town Centres No amendments proposed ON.
+TCR2 - Primary Shopping Frontages No amendments proposed ON TCR3 - Retailing and other town centre uses outside town centres No amendments proposed ON.
 DC1 - Design Considerations Point 3 - Replace 'Active Design' with capital letters as it is the name of a specific piece of guidance.
 (Sport England) Amend Point 3 to read 'create attractive, active, functional' (Sport England) Amend Point 5 to read 'create attractive, active environments'.
-(Sport England) Add 'height' into part 2 of the policy (Historic England) Add 'height' into part 2 of the policy (Historic England) Add 'height' into part 2 of the policy (Historic England) Add 'height' into part 2 of the policy (Historic England) Add 'height' into part 2 of the policy (Historic England) Add 'height' into part 2 of the policy (Historic England) Add 'height' into part 2 of the policy (Historic England) Add 'height' into part 2 of the policy (Historic England) Add 'height' into part 2 of the policy (Historic England) Add 'height' into part 2 of the policy (Historic England) Add 'height' into part 2 of the policy (Historic England) Add 'height' into part 2 of the policy (Historic England) Add 'height' into part 2 of the policy (Historic England) Add 'height' into part 2 of the policy for all englished by provided within the site and to the property to facilitate ease of installation at a future date."
-(Staffordshire County Council) Add 'height' into part 2 of the property to facilitate ease of installation at a future date."
+(Sport England) Amend Point 5 to read 'create attractive, active environments'.
+(Sport England) Add 'height' into part 2 of the policy (Historic England) Add 'height' into part 2 of the policy (Historic England) New bullet 11 - (New residential and commercial development should) "be served by homes and high speed broadband (>30mbps) unless it can be demonstrated through consultation high speed broadband sorically viable.
+In all circumstances during construction of the site sufficient and suitable ducting should be provided within the site and to the property to facilitate ease of installation at a future date."
+(Staffordshire County Council) Speed broadband in the site and to the property to facilitate ease of installation at a future date."
 (Staffordshire County Council) No (Requirement for the addition of high speed broadband infrastructure to new homes and businesses increases the positive aspects of this policy for all equality groups in particular as it allows for access to high speed broadband enabling easier